andre-caldas/sempraque/content/about.md

 An amazing friend is egging me on to study *point-free topology*.
 Some call it *"pointless" topology*.
-Of course, it is a ready-made joke and I couldn't help not doing like everyone else.
+Of course, it is a ready-made joke and I couldn't help doing like everyone else.
 Therefore, the blog is called *"sem pra quê"*
 (without a "what for" in a somewhat literal translation).